prashant-tlp/vocso_assignment/README.md

 Steps to run the frontend locally (
     1. go to src/lib.api_service an comment the  live base url and use the localhost adress for baseUrl,
     2. run 'npm install' in terminal to installl necessary pacakges
+    3. create a .env.local file in the root directory and then provide above mentioned auth0 configuration keys
-    3. run npm dev
+    4. run npm dev
 ).

 # Backend Setup:
 # backend is live at https://vocso-assignment.onrender.com/ ( on render)
 Instructions for setting up the Node.js backend.
-How to configure Auth0 in the backend (
+How to configure Auth0 in .env the backend (
     mongostring = "your mongo-uri"  (# we are not storing data for now but if not provided it will show error of database not connnected) port = 3001
     AUTH0_CLIENT_ID=your-client-id-here